Roanoke Island: Intermediate years

 Ownership at first belonged to the original Lord Proprietors, who had never visited the area even as Englishmen arrived and began to build houses.
-The Island was owned by both Carolina Governor Sam'L Stevens and Virginian Governor Joshua Lamb.
-Joshua Lamb inherited the island by marrying Sam'L Steven's widow.
+The Island was owned by both Carolina Governor Sam'L Stevens and Virginian Governor Sir William Berkley.
+Berkley inherited the island by marrying Steven's widow in 1670, and then sold the island to Joshua Lamb, a merchant, in 1676.
 The property was then sold and divided to a series of merchants from Boston (then part of the Massachusetts Bay Colony).
 Ownership by distant, far-away property holders continued until at least the 1750s.
 A Bostonian by the name of Bletcher Noyes gave power of attorney of his property to local William Daniels.
 English legal documents indicate the actual presence of settlers in 1676, with the possibility that the first Englishmen had made permanent homes much earlier.

 There were no incorporated towns until Manteo was founded in 1899.
 From the 1650s to the Civil War period, the Virginia settlers developed a distinct Hoi Toider dialect across the Outer Banks.
 The island was ill-suited for commercial agriculture or for a deep water port and remained isolated with little interference from outsiders.
 The nearby community of Manns Harbor came into being as a small trading post where goods were transported across the Croatan Sound.
 Unlike inland North Carolina, the British authorities made no roads within or nearby Roanoke and the Tidewater region of North Carolina was avoided entirely.
 The development of colonial Roanoke Island also depended on the natural opening and closing of inlets on Bodi and Hatteras Islands to its east.
 As at other times, the Island was also struck by deadly hurricanes.